Russian attacks kill 3 as drones hit Kharkiv and other parts of Ukraine

 “Those are ordinary sites of peaceful life — those that should never be targeted,” Terekhov wrote on Telegram.

-Three people were confirmed killed and at least 60 injured, including nine children aged between 2 and 15, according to Kharkiv regional head Oleh Syniehubov.
+Three people were confirmed killed, according to Kharkiv regional head Oleh Syniehubov.
+In a statement, Ukrainian President Volodymyr Zelenskyy said that 64 people had been injured and reiterated his calls for greater international pressure on Moscow.

+"Every new day now brings new vile Russian attacks, and almost every strike is telling," he said.
+“We must not be afraid or postpone new decisions that could make things more difficult for Russia.
+Without this, they will not engage in genuine diplomacy.
+And this depends primarily on the United States and other world leaders.
+Everyone who has called for an end to the killings and for diplomacy must act.”

-Kharkiv has been repeatedly targeted frequently in recent months as Russia had launched repeated large-scale drone and missile attacks on civilian infrastructure.
+Kharkiv has been frequently targeted in recent months as Russia launched repeated large-scale drone and missile attacks on civilian infrastructure.

 Moscow's forces have deployed high numbers of drones and missiles in recent days, with a record bombardment of almost 500 drones on Monday and a wave of 315 drones and seven missiles overnight on Tuesday.